knoup/SPSS/README.md

 We can then call `core.run()`, which will begin the program loop.
 By default, it performs the `getInput()` -> `update()` -> `draw()` loop using a fixed timestep, calling the state at the top of the state stack's versions of those functions.
 It can be overloaded should the user require more specific fine control over the loop.

 Sometimes, we'll want to still draw the previous state behind the current state, such as in a pause menu.
 This is possible by calling State's `setDrawnInBackground()` (also see `setUpdatedInBackground()` and `setGetInputInBackground()`).

+We can simply call `core.popState()` to remove the current state from the top of the stack and return to the previous state.
+If there are no more states, `core.exit()` is called.

 ## MenuState